add(augend, addend) → {dynamic}

 context Dynamic <optional>

-a single item of data to be passed into the callback when invoked
+A single item of data to be passed into the callback when invoked

 Since: